RedHatEMEA/jdg-lab/README.md

 for this lab.
 Perform the following:

 1. Make two copies of the binaries for the JDG Server, named 'node1' and 'node2'.  (*Note: Different copies of the server binaries are used as some shared state about the running container is kept.*)

-2. In a console, navigate to the /bin directory of node1 and run the following (*Note: Unique server name attributes (-Djboss.server.name) are required for each node.
-The '-Djboss.default.jgroups.stack=tcp' selects the TCP JGroups stack from the configuration.*):
+2. In a console, navigate to the /bin directory of node1 and run the following (*Note: Unique server name attributes '-Djboss.server.name' are required for each node.
+The '-Djboss.default.jgroups.stack=tcp' selects the TCP JGroups stack from the configuration.):*

 		clustered.[sh | bat] -c clustered_replicated.xml -Djboss.server.name=node1 -Djboss.default.jgroups.stack=tcp